BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 ---
 ## Where to Continue?
-Once you are done with all code changes, continue with [Maintaining Changelog](../Maintaining-Changelog.md) In case you already did that: Continue with [Submitting Changes](../Submitting-Changes.md).
 If you also want to adjust the documentation switch to [Changing Docs](../Docs/index.md).
+Once you are done with all changes, continue with [Maintaining Changelog](../Maintaining-Changelog.md) In case you already did that: Continue with [Submitting Changes](../Submitting-Changes.md).